-A veteran law enforcement officer with 46 years of service with the Chatham County Sheriff's Office, Sheriff John T. Wilcher has served in nearly every capacity of law enforcement.
-After serving in the United States Navy and the United States Army Reserve for a combined total of six years, Sheriff Wilcher started his career with the Sheriff's Office in 1974 at the old Chatham County Jail on Habersham Street, downtown Savannah.
-In 2014, he retired at the rank of Colonel from the Sheriff's Office and in April 2016, he won the Chatham County Sheriff special election to replace the late Sheriff Al St. Lawrence.
-In November 2016, he won the general election to serve a four-year term as Sheriff.
-Running unopposed in 2020, Wilcher was re-elected for another four-year term.
+A veteran law enforcement officer with extensive service in the Chatham County Sheriff's Office, Sheriff John T. Wilcher has held nearly every role in law enforcement.
+After completing six years in the United States Navy and the United States Army Reserve, Sheriff Wilcher began his career with the Sheriff's Office in 1974 at the old Chatham County Jail on Habersham Street, downtown Savannah.
+He retired in 2014 at the rank of Colonel and, in April 2016, won the special election to replace the late Sheriff Al St. Lawrence.
+Later that year, he secured a four-year term in the general election.
+Running unopposed in 2020, Wilcher was re-elected for another term.

 As a lifelong resident of Savannah, Sheriff Wilcher has a proven dedication to the Chatham County community.
 He has been recognized by several organizations for his outstanding service, including being the recipient of the Georgia Sheriffs' Association Excellence Award, the Edward Hester Award from the Savannah Bar Association, the Trial Lawyer's Award and was named as Georgia Equality's 2019 Champion for Equality, MLK Award: Elected Official of the Year 2020, and the Liberty Bell Award from the Young Lawyers of Savannah Bar Association.